rdpopov/nvim/README.md

 ## Features
-- Git git gutter
+- Git git gutter and visual git client
 - Visual git client (some things are faster than console)
 - Build from within neovim(setup keybinds for that)
 - Lsp support (also buffer, tag and dictionary based completion)
 - Per project config
 - Toggle spellcheck for current input language.
 Also gets you autocomplete.
-- Undo tree(like a small per file git also can branch)
+- Undo tree(like a small per file git that can branch as well)
 - File management - netrw is surprisingly robust or nvim-tree
+- Snippets
 - and what else do you need?

 ## Initial setup
 - [Neovim]
-- or with a setup.sh (NYI but will do...at some point, maybe with compiling neovim-nightly)
+- or with a setup.sh (limited implementation for now, but does the job)
-- might add a version of this as a debian docker container, already configured and ready to go
+- might add a version of this as a debian docker container, already configured and ready to go - exists buti odnt like it, docker is iffy

 ### Needed external programs
 - **ripgrep** as telescope needs it.
 Easiest to install with rusts's cargo